Heuristical and numerical considerations for the carbuncle phenomenon: Review of the numerical schemes for our experiments

 \subsection{Basic finite volume scheme}

-For shallow water equations, we employ clawpack~\cite{clawpack}, which is an implementation of the wave propagation approach.
+For shallow water equations, we employ CLAWPACK~\cite{clawpack}, which is an implementation of the wave propagation approach.
 Thus, limiting for higher order is always done on characteristic variables.
 Higher order calculations are done (1) on Cartesian grids with the Superpower limiter~\cite{limiter,kemm-santiago} and (2) on non-Cartesian grids with the Albada~3 limiter~\cite{limiter}.
+Both are smooth limiters.
+While on Cartesian grids the more compressive Superpower limiter could be applied, on non-Cartesian grids one has to go back to a less compressive limiter.
+In Section~\pageref{sec:infl-order-scheme} we will discuss the reason why it is advantageous to opt for a more compressive limiter.
 The Superpower limiter is a generalization of the Power limiter by Serna and Marquina~\cite{power}.
 In contrast to the original Power limiter, the powers are not fixed but adapted to the local CFL-number in such a manner that the resulting limiter is always TVD and approaches third order behavior in smooth regions.
 The Albada~p limiters are derived from the van-Albada limiter in the same way as Serna and Marquina derived the Power limiters from the van~Leer limiter.
 While Power~2 is just the original van~Leer limiter, Albada~2 is just the original van~Albada limiter.
 Albada~3 is the most compressive version that still makes up a CFL-number independent TVD limiter.

 For the Euler results, we employed Euler2d, a 2d-Cartesian code developed in the Group of Claus-Dieter Munz at Stuttgart University.
 The code implements standard finite volumes.
 For higher order, direction-wise geometric limiting with minmod on primitive variables is used.